 - Reduce territoriality

-- Remove the risk of testicular cancer (especially common in retained testicles)
+- Remove the risk of testicular cancer (especially common in retained testicles – cryptorchids)

 In Bitches – we offer Keyhole Spays (also called “Lap Spays”)

-Neutering at 5-6 months of age, just before the first season, has been, and continues to be, our practice policy – it is now becoming common practice worldwide, with many respected veterinary associations (eg.AVMA) recommending pre-pubertal spaying as young as 8 weeks of age, and we are moving younger…..just not that young yet!
-We are now proud to offer Keyhole Minimally Invasive Spays (Lap Spays) to all our clients: a real advance with less discomfort, fantastically small wounds and rapid return to exercise!
-Click on the photo above to learn more.
+Neutering bitches not intended for breeding has been, and continues to be, our practice policy – the timing of the spay however is subject to new thinking.
+It is now becoming common practice worldwide, with many respected veterinary associations (eg.AVMA) recommending pre-pubertal spaying as young as 8 weeks of age, This trend has prompted many new studies into potential risks/harm caused by early neutering.
+No matter what age the operation is performed, lap spays offer faster recoveries with less post-operative pain and/or morbidity.
+We are proud to offer Keyhole Minimally Invasive Spays (Lap Spays) to all our clients: a real advance with less discomfort, fantastically small wounds and rapid return to exercise!

 In Male Rabbits Neutering will: